mshafat/noteshub/Tasks/Tasks.kanban.md

 - Finalize the letter to huzoor for zakat approval (Firoz Alam sb)

 ## Today
-- Supply Saleh Ahmad Sb the requested documents on Salary
 - Send the grant of Patuakhali and Jagadal ~30
 - Reconcile receipt books and head wise breakup
 - Find Sundarban's Chanda Mafi letter